Vehicle registration plates of Malaysia: Booked prefixes/Highest-bidding plates/Meaningful plate prefixes

 Plate prefix AKU which means me or I am in Malay, were issued in August 2017, with AKU 1 bidded at RM207,898.90 when AKU 8055 which means "I'm boss" in Malay, at RM74,000.

 Plate prefix SYG (Sayang) which means Dear or Honey in Malay, were issued in June 2020, with SYG 1 bidded at RM115,000 when SYG 8055 which means "Dear Boss" in Malay, at RM19,000.

 Plate prefix PPP were issued in November 2020, with PPP 1 bidded at RM260,000 when PPP 9 at RM160,000.
 PPP 6 at RM140,000.
 PPP 8999 at RM12,888.
 PPP 1 and PPP 6 owned by Lee Chong Hoon, brother of national badminton player Lee Chong Wei.
 PPP serial numbers for vehicle registration which was opened for five days managed to collect the highest revenue at RM7.3 million, surpassing the SYG serial numbers before this at RM3.6 million.

 In February 2021, plate prefix KFC issued in Kedah open for bid, which is similar to Kentucky Fried Chicken.
 KFC 7 bidded at RM52,000, KFC 8 and KFC 9 bidded at RM48,000, KFC 3 bidded at RM45,000.

 Among other sought-after prefixes are plates which are similar to Malaysia's political party acronyms, such as MCA, PAP, DAP, PAS, PKR and PKM.
 Vanity issue "MM 1" belongs to a former Prime Minister Mahathir Mohamad.
 MCM prefix are popular on Malaccan government vehicles due to MCM possibly denoting Malacca Chief Minister - and acronyms of states' official names such as JDT can stand for Johor Darul Takzim and KDA might stand for Kedah Darul Aman.
-The JPJ plates which stands for Jabatan Pengangkutan Jalan, a Road Transport Department's acronym in Malay, were partially reserved for brand-new Malaysian Road Transport Department's fleet vehicles.
+The JPJ plates which stands for Jabatan Pengangkutan Jalan, a Road Transport Department's acronym in Malay, were partially reserved for brand-new Malaysian Road Transport Department's fleet vehicles, while JMF and JVF plates are used by the vehicles owned by Johor Military Forces.

-Other plate prefixes which have meaningful acronyms including: